Former Owner, Manager Of Paul Bunyan Broadcasting Lou Buron Dies

 Buron worked in broadcasting for over 40 years including Doubleday in New York and general manager of KDWB-FM in Minneapolis.
 He started Omni broadcasting in 1988.
 The company has grown to own 16 stations across northern Minnesota, including Bemidji, Brainerd, Alexandria, Wadena and Staples.

-Buron retired in early 2015 and sold the company to Hubbard.
+Buron sold the company to Hubbard and announced he would retire in 2015.

 He was well respected in the broadcasting community and inducted into the Minnesota Broadcasting Hall of Fame in 2007 for his work in the field.